scheung97/Loot/README.md

 Project by: Cari Liu, Christopher Myers, Michelle Kang, Patrick Hanbury, Spenser Cheung, and Terry Chen

+## Summary:
+Our project is an app, where the user swipes to purchase and find new items.

 ## Resources used:
 ### APIs
 > Moltin API